Have questions about visiting Tofino? We’re here for you.

 How do I find the Radar Trail?

-Like the Bomber Trail, this information is written in the Tofino Guide but we are not at liberty to give any directions to the trail.
-Both the Bomber Trail and Radar Trail can be quite hazardous, steep and muddy and even though they are described in a book, Parks Canada does not encourage people to use the trails, as they are not maintained.
+Like the Bomber Trail, we are not at liberty to give any directions to the trail.
+Both the Bomber Trail and Radar Trail can be quite hazardous, steep and muddy.
+Parks Canada does not encourage people to use the trails, as they are not maintained.

 For more information on Pacific Rim National Park Reserve, click here.

 Including Schooner Cove, Long Beach is approximately 16 kilometres long.